 ▢ Brainstorm friends, colleagues, and other network connections that might be interested in sitting at your table at Circle.

 ▢ Periodically follow up with attendees to make sure they have completed registration, if you did not pay for guests at your table.
-YWCA staff will assist in updating you on which of your attendees have registered.
+YWCA staff will assist in updating you on which of your attendees have registered

 ▢ Thank your attendees!
-Be sure to send a thank you to everyone who sat at your table.
+Be sure to send a thank you to everyone who sat at your table

-If an attendee prefers to pay their registration fee with a check, they should contact Emily McCorkle at emccorkle@ywcaerew.org or 260.424.4908 ext.
-238. They do not need to complete the online registration.
+If an attendee prefers to pay their registration fee with a check, they should contact Emily McCorkle at emccorkle@ywcanein.org or 260.424.4908 ext.
+238.

-For any registration questions, please contact Emily McCorkle at emccorkle@ywcaerew.org or 260.424.4908 ext.
-238
+For any registration questions, please refer attendees to contact Emily McCorkle at emccorkle@ywcanein.org or 260.424.4908 ext.238

-- Date: Thursday, October 3
+- Date: Thursday, October 30

-- Time: 11:30 a.m. to 1:00 p.m.
+- Time: 11:00 a.m. to 1:00 p.m.

+Registration is $100 and will be completed online.
 Registration fee includes lunch and parking at the event.

 Why should you come to Circle?

 Circle is YWCA Northeast Indiana’s annual fundraising event, raising over $184,000 annually for victims and survivors of domestic violence.
-The 28th annual fundraiser will include a themed luncheon and production, networking opportunities, and an opportunity to learn more about YWCA Northeast Indiana’s life saving services.
+The 29th annual fundraiser will include a themed luncheon and production, networking opportunities, and an opportunity to learn more about YWCA Northeast Indiana’s life saving services.

 Donations made at the Circle event support YWCA’s domestic violence services, which includes 24/7 shelter, 24/7 crisis line, residential and community-based advocacy services, on-site therapy, housing coordination, and more for victims and survivors of domestic violence and their families.